 Generally, but not always, the demand and price levels for natural gas increase during winter and decrease during summer.
 To lessen seasonal demand fluctuations, pipelines, utilities, local distribution companies and industrial users utilize natural gas storage facilities and forward purchase some of their anticipated winter requirements during the summer.
 However, increased summertime demand for electricity can place increased demand on storage volumes.
 Demand for oil and heating oil is also generally higher in the winter and the summer driving season, although oil prices are affected more significantly by global supply and demand.
 Seasonal anomalies, such as mild winters, sometimes lessen these fluctuations.
 Certain of our drilling, completion and other operations are also subject to seasonal limitations where equipment may not be available during periods of peak demand or where weather conditions and events result in delayed operations.
-See "Risk Factors - Because Our Reserves and Production Are Concentrated in a Few Core Areas, Problems in Production and Markets Relating to a Particular Area Could Have a Material Impact on Our Business."
+See "Risk Factors-Risks Related to our Operations-Because our reserves and production are concentrated in a few core areas, problems in production and markets relating to a particular area could have a material impact on our business."